 Once Little Chef and I selected an empty row, we made our way along each strawberry plant, picking the strawberries that looked the reddest and juiciest.
 Sometimes, these were hiding under the lush leaves, so it’s a good idea to have a gentle poke about.

-Each box can hold over 3kg of strawberries for $10, which is great value.
 You can even eat a few strawberries as you pick.
 You really can’t beat ultra-fresh strawberries.
 Little Chef couldn’t stop eating them!
 Little Chef and I had a bundle of fun and we left with a delicious haul to make strawberry jam with.

 Strawberry picking is a good cheap family activity – perfect for a sunny spring afternoon.